DiegoSousa/MySimpleCRM/README.md

 <b>1.2.2 - Creating manually using the client PostgreSQL PgAdmin:<b>

-	Create a database with the name "messengerConcurrent" and set the "Login Role" default PostgreSQL, which contains login and password 'postgres'.
+	Create a database with the name "mySimpleCRM" and set the "Login Role" default PostgreSQL, which contains login and password 'postgres'.